 Art of Silk

 Silk yarn is the longest natural filament yarn in the world.
-Legend has it that the history of silk dates to year 2500BC when Xi Ling-Shi, the wife of the Yellow Emperor, dropped a cocoon from a mulberry tree into her cup and it began to unravel.
-Whether this story about the cocoon falling into the cup is true or not, it is certainly the earliest surviving reference to silk history.
+Legend has it that the history of silk dates to year 2500BC when Xi Ling-Shi, the wife of the Yellow Emperor, dropped a cocoon from a mulberry tree into her tea cup and it began to unravel into a thousand strands, in the hot liquid.
+Whether this story is true or not, it is certainly the earliest surviving reference to silk history.

-The Roman Empire knew of and traded in silk.
+The Roman Empire also traded in silk.
 According to the legend, in the year 550BC monks working for the Emperor Justinian smuggled silkworm eggs out of China to Constantinople in hollow walking canes, where the trading of silk became a strict imperial monopoly.
 In the 7th century, the Arabs conquered Persia, and captured their magnificent silks in the process and as such silk weaving spread.
-Andalucía in southern Spain, central to these cultural changes, became Europe’s main silk producing center in the 10th century.
+Andalucía in southern Spain, central to these cultural changes, became Europe’s main silk producing centre in the 10th century.
 By 13th century, Italy had gained dominance and Italian silk became a significant source of trade.
-Como still maintains that tradition and indeed Daniel Hanson works with a number of manufacturers there.
-Italian silk became so popular that the Francis I of France invited Italian silk makers to France to create a silk industry which had its base in Lyon.
+Como still maintains that tradition and New & Lingwood work closely with two of the finest silk printers there.
+Italian silk became so popular that the French monarch, François I, invited Italian silk makers to France to create a silk industry which had its base in Lyon.

-By 17th century France was challenging the European market.
+By the 17th century France was challenging the European market.
 At the same time, the French Huguenots, who were subject to religious persecution, fled the country in large numbers.
 Many were expert weavers and their arrival in the UK largely contributed to the development of the silk industry in the UK.
 Silk took a hold throughout England and the cities of Derby, Coventry and Macclesfield boasted many silk weaving looms.
-However, the real silk industry remained centered in Spitalfields, where it was plagued by frequent industrial disputes particularly over wages.
+However, the real silk industry remained centred in Spitalfields, where it was plagued by frequent industrial disputes regarding wages.
 In the 18th century local magistrates in Spitalfields decided to act and began the first of a series of efforts to regulate the industry deciding to regulate the wages of men and masters.
-The masters began to move the production of silk to areas within travelling distance from London and so silk weaving arrived from London to towns such as Haverhill, Glenbury and Suffolk.
+Because of this, the masters began to move the production of silk to areas within travelling distance from London and so silk weaving arrived from London to towns such as Sudbury in Suffolk.

-Vanners, where we have most of our silks woven, originated in Spitalfields and made a late move to Sudbury in 1870’s.
-Today, much of its output is produced on computerized looms which has dramatically increased productivity.
-The traditional methods of preparing and finishing silk remain unchanged but dramatically systemized and highly efficient.
+The silk mill where New & Lingwood has most of its silks woven, originated in Spitalfields and made a late move to Sudbury in 1870s.
+Today, much of its output is produced on computerised looms which has dramatically increased productivity.
+The traditional methods of preparing and finishing silk remain unchanged but technical advances have naturally improved efficiencies.

-Industrialization saw the downturn in the popularity of silk and as such, the advent of manmade fabrics such as nylon started to dominate the traditional silk products such as stockings and parachutes.
-After World War II, Japanese silk production was restored and Japan became the biggest producer of raw silk and the only exporter of raw silk until the 70’s when China recaptured their position as the world’s biggest producer and exporter of raw silk and silk yarn.
+After World War II, Japanese silk production was restored and Japan became the biggest producer of raw silk and the only exporter of raw silk until the 70s when China recaptured their position as the world’s biggest producer and exporter of raw silk and silk yarn.

-We use 300 end silk which produces durable, yet comfortable, heirloom cloth quality.
-The gowns are all limited editions and we make just 3 to 10 pieces.
-Sometimes it’s a one-off piece and each dressing gown can be made as a bespoke product in almost any color.
-Our dressing gowns are made in Nottingham, where we have an extremely skilled workforce, who have a combined manufacturing expertise of more than 200 years of experience.
-Cutting is undertaken by shears or round knife and large complicated patterns are carefully matched.
-Piped and corded pipings, which are woven by 19th century ecclesiastical suppliers, are used to trim the garments.
+Traditionally New & Lingwood use 300 end silk which produces durable, yet comfortable, heirloom cloth quality.
+The gowns are all limited editions.
+Sometimes, it’s a one-off piece and each dressing gown can be made as a bespoke item, in almost any colour.
+Our dressing gowns are made in Nottingham, where we have an extremely skilled workforce, who have a combined manufacturing expertise of more than 200 years.
+Cutting is undertaken by shears and large complicated patterns are carefully pattern-matched.
+Piped and cording, which are woven by 19th century ecclesiastical suppliers, are used to trim the garments.
 Each item has interfacings and stiffeners inserted which support the silk and give the garment ‘body’.
 Quilted facings are often undertaken by hand which is an arduous process.
-The whole cutting and making process spans up to 9 hours and contains a large number of manufacturing and finishing processes.
+The whole cutting and making process spans up to a day per gown and contains a large number of meticulous finishing processes.

-Purchasing a dressing gown from New & Lingwood is not just about taking ownership of something that is timeless, exquisite and beautiful, it is about making a contribution to both our making and weaving industries in the UK.
+Purchasing a dressing gown from New & Lingwood is not just about taking ownership of something that is timeless, exquisite and beautiful, it is about making a contribution to both the making and weaving heritage and their future in the UK.